Organisation of Studies

-II Individual work: After each intensive learning seminar you are expected to work on your projects and integrate the topics and insights gained during the intensive learning seminar, as well as run through individual assignments.
-This is the time for working at your own pace with the material received during the seminar as well as doing your own research for your challenge.
+II Individual work: After each intensive learning seminar, you are expected to work on your projects and integrate the topics and insights gained during the intensive learning seminar, as well as run through individual assignments.
+This is the time for working at your own pace with the material received during the seminar as well as doing your own research for your focus project.
 (4th week of the month)

 III Online courses and study visits: The second week after each intensive learning seminar is dedicated to online learning, some courses are offered during these weeks in online e-learning environments.
-Alternatively, extra seminars, for example, selective courses, study visits, fieldwork etc. could be organised (1st week of each month)
+Alternatively, extra seminars, for example, elective courses, study visits, fieldwork etc. could be organised (1st week of each month)

-IV Working with a mentor and your team: During the third week you will once again integrate the topics learnt during intensive learning seminar and individual learning week with help of reflection partners: group work peers and mentors.
-The time is used to work on your project and to prepare for the next intensive learning session.
-(2nd week of month)
+IV Working with a mentor and your team: During the third week you will once again integrate the topics learnt during the intensive learning seminar and individual learning week with the help of reflection partners: group work peers and mentors.
+The time is used to work on your focus project and to prepare for the next intensive learning session (2nd week of month).

 As a rule, the first three semesters are quite intensive, following the learning cycle explained above, while (apart from a couple of seminars), the fourth semester is allocated for you to work on your MA thesis.

-The second year starts with an intensive period: the international study visit – usually lasting for one week, taking place abroad.
+The second year starts with an intensive period – the international study visit – usually lasting one week and taking place abroad.
 During the study visit, we explore and learn while conducting fieldwork – visiting cultural organisations and also running our own small research project on-site. (see here and here for glimpses from some previous study visits).